mlohajner/md-view/README.md

 # mdview

-A small, transparent Bash script that turns a Markdown file into a self-contained HTML file and opens it in your browser - GitHub-style rendering, no server, no Electron, no JavaScript framework.
+A small, transparent Bash script to visualize Markdown files...
+consistent GitHub-style rendering, no server, no Electron, no JavaScript framework.

 ```
 mdview README.md